k-oshio1/NearHL-ParallelAE/README.md

 ├── plot_query-comp_beta_effect.py   # Plot script analyzing the effect of β (for Fig.S2)
 ├── plot_QSP-error.py                # Plot script for visualizing β vs L (for Fig.S3)
 ├── plot_T-L.py                      # Plot script for T-L curve (for Fig.S4)
-├── LICENSE.md                       # BSD 3-Clause Clear License (project-wide)
+├── requirements.txt                 # List of Python packages used in this repository ├── LICENSE.md                       # BSD 3-Clause Clear License (project-wide)
 ├── README.md                        # Project documentation (this file)
 │